Streatham (UK Parliament constituency): Political history

-2016 European Union Referendum
+2016 European Union referendum

 In the 2016 referendum on European Union membership, Streatham is estimated to have posted the highest proportion of support for Remain of any constituency, at 79.5%.

 Constituency profile

-Among the most ethnically diverse constituencies, Streatham - which covers parts of Clapham, Brixton, Tulse Hill and Streatham itself - is in the south London borough of Lambeth.
-Only 58.2% of residents are white and it has among the most mixed race and black residents in the country, according to the 2011 Census.
-It also has Polish, Portuguese and Hispanic communities.
+Among the most ethnically diverse constituencies, Streatham - which covered parts of Clapham, Brixton, Tulse Hill and Streatham itself - was in the south London borough of Lambeth.
+Only 58.2% of residents were white and it had among the most mixed race and black residents in the country, according to the 2011 Census.
+It also had Polish, Portuguese and Hispanic communities.

-The bulk of residents are aged 25–44, with relatively few pensioners.
+The bulk of residents were aged 25–44, with relatively few pensioners.
 Although it is a residential area, it is more popular with young workers than families, having good transport links into central London.
 Many residents rent, and there is a large social housing sector.
 Commercially, Streatham High Road is home to over 400 businesses, whilst a £26m ice rink and leisure centre opened in November 2013, part of continuing investment.
 The population is highly qualified and a high percentage are in full-time work.